-Mr Wilks has a background in chartered accounting and investment banking.
-He was previously a partner in a private investment bank and has held directorships for a number of public companies.
-He is currently a director of Silex Systems Limited (since 1988).
-Mr Wilks resides in Sydney, NSW and currently holds (personally) 556,125 and (beneficially) 88,122 Sonic shares.
+Mr Wilks became Finance Director and Chief Financial Officer of Sonic Healthcare in 1993.
+He has a background in chartered accounting and investment banking and was previously a partner in a private investment bank.
+Mr Wilks has held directorships in a number of public companies and is currently a non-executive Director of Silex Systems Limited (since 1988), a listed company divested by Sonic in 1996.
+Mr Wilks resides in Sydney, NSW and currently holds (personally) 588,479 and (beneficially) 88,122 Sonic shares.
 In recommending Mr Wilks' re-election, the Board has acknowledged the role he performs within Sonic is broader than the usual Chief Financial Officer role and Mr Wilks' strategic input, experience and reputation in the market are considered extremely valuable to Sonic.